joef551/camel-cql/readme.md

   </route>
 </camelContext>
 ```

+The above snippet defines a CQL component called "cql1" that is referenced by a Camel route called "camel1-route".
+The CQL component will search for an external configuration file called, "mycfg.xml".

 Note that if you take configuration approach #1 above, the corresponding CQL component will still look for an external "cassandra.xml" file and if one is found, the CQL component will auto-inject any [Client](#client) beans found in that external file, as well as those [Client](#client) beans found in the hosting Camel XML file (a.k.a., Camel registry).
 The client bean is described in the following section.

 Via either of the two configuration approaches described above, you define and configure the beans described in the following subsections.
 As you read through the following subsections, please keep in mind the use of [Camel property placeholders](http://camel.apache.org/using-propertyplaceholder.html), which provide for dynamic configurations.